liferay/liferay-docs/discover/portal/articles/100-web-experience-management/07-staging-content-for-publication/04-disabling-staging.markdown

 When Remote Live staging is enabled, certain information (e.g., which portlet is being staged) is recorded on both the live and staged sites.
-For this reason, when remote staging is disabled, you must ensure the live site is still accessible to allow for staging to be properly disabled.
-Do not shut down your live site and then attempt to disable remote staging from your staged site; this results in errors.
+For this reason, when you disable remote staging, you must ensure the live site is still accessible so both sides can communicate that it's disabled.
+Do not shut down your live site and then attempt to disable remote staging from your staged site;
+this results in errors.

-If there's ever a lost network connection between the remote staged site and the live site, a message is displayed informing you of the error and a way to forcibly disable staging.
+If there's ever a lost network connection between the remote staged site and the live site, a message appears, informing you of the error and a way to forcibly disable staging.
 This is only an option for the staged site; executing this option erases the staged site's staging information---not the content.
 On the contrary, the live site remains in a locked state.
 A possible workaround is to create a new live site and import content to it, if necessary.

 ## Steps to Disable Staging [](id=steps-to-disable-staging)